merkle-open/node-remlog/packages/server/README.md

 ### Sending a trace to the Server via AJAX

+> This uses the HTTP POST JSON API from the server exposed under the `/trace` route.

 ```js
 import axios from 'axios';
 import { LOGLEVEL, getTraceUrl } from '@remlog/utils';